onedata/onedatafilerestclient/README.md

 ### Remove

 Removes file or directory specified by `file_path` (or `file_id`) argument.
+It accepts the following optional keyword arguments:

+- `file_path` - path to the file relative to the space
+- `file_id` - unique file ID
+- `provider` - specific Oneprovider to use for the operation

 In case of a directory, all its children are recursively removed - note that the operation will fail part-way if the client does not have permissions to remove some of the nested files/directories.

 ```python
 >>> client.remove('MyData', file_path='dir3/file3.txt')